 - compliance with legal obligations (for example the prevention or detection of criminal activities and compliance with anti-money laundering legislation);

-- to pursue our legitimate interests of the development of our business (for example retaining contact information for referrers and other professionals for carrying out client services or the mutual development of business opportunities);
+- to pursue our legitimate interests of the development of our business (for example retaining contact information for referrers and other professionals for carrying out client services or the mutual development of business opportunities and the sending of marketing communications to clients where we believe such communications will be of interest to them);

 Who we share your personal data with